Cr4sh/openreil/README.md

 <img src="https://dl.dropboxusercontent.com/u/22903093/openreil/dfg_3.png" alt="OpenREIL Python API diagram" width="426" height="266">

-### IR code emulation
+### IR code emulation <a id="_5_9"></a>

 OpenREIL has emulator for IR code, currently engine uses it mostly for tests.
-The main idea of such tests - run machine code natively first, then translate it to IR and run under emulation, and finally - compare execution results.
+The main idea of such tests &minus; run machine code natively first, then translate it to IR and run under emulation, and finally &minus; compare execution results.
 Example of programs that preforms such tests: [tests/test_fib.py]() and [tests/test_rc4.py]().

 Let's run some simple code under emulation to demonstrate it's API usage: